hpc3/the-stand/README.md

 ## Collections

-    Produce - Data representing an item to be sold Comments - comments from a customer submitted through a form Users - Data regarding log in information which allows a user to manipulate and access certain data
+    Veggies - Data representing an item to be sold Comments - comments from a customer submitted through a form Users - Data regarding log in information which allows a user to manipulate and access certain data